zuBux/drydock/README.md

 ## Contributions

-drydock is in beta stage and needs testing under different environments.
+drydock is in alpha stage and needs testing under different environments (currently tested only on Ubuntu/Debian deployments).
 All contributions ( bugs/improvements/suggestions etc. ) are welcome!